StudyFrenchSpanish

 Are you a good language learner?

-How much time you have to study a new language?
+How much time do you have to study a new language?

 Do you have any purpose in mind that you can reach by learning a particular language?

-Ask yourself these questions, analyze them, and then make the proper judgment.
+Ask yourself these questions, analyze them, and then judge properly.

 For example, if your duration is only 1-2 years.
 Then, there is no point in picking difficult ones like Arabic, Farsi, Turkish, Polish, Hungarian, Finnish, or Cantonese.